-The following description is a summary of the provisions we consider material of the Indenture.
-It does not restate the Indenture in its entirety.
-We urge you to read the Indenture because it, and not this description, defines your rights as holders of the respective Notes.
-Copies of the Indenture are available as set forth under "- Additional information."
+The following description is a summary of the provisions we consider material of the Indenture and the exchange and registration rights agreement with respect to the Notes, to be dated the date of issuance of the Notes, among the Issuers and the purchasers.
+It does not restate those agreements in their entirety.
+We urge you to read the Indenture and the exchange and registration rights agreement because they, and not this description, define your rights as holders of the respective Notes.
+Copies of the proposed forms of the Indenture and the exchange and registration rights agreement are available as set forth under "- Additional information."